The Life and Times of George Samworth Sen. - Foundation of Greatness! Eben van Tonder 3 September 2021

 Here we have a clear reference to the two pig markets which existed and it seems as if the one which the Corporation provided was in operation by October 1892.
 George clearly did not see himself confined to either of the two locations to ply his trade.

-The technical requirement to be a good pig buyer gives us insight into the mental aptitude and alertness of the young George Samworth.
-It was simply a requirement of the job to be very sharp with an uncanny attention to detail!
+The technical requirement to be a good pig buyer gives us insight into the mental aptitude and alertness of George Samworth (I), grandfather of George and Frank Samworth.
+It was simply a requirement of the job to be very sharp with uncanny attention to detail!
+Their dad, George Samworth (II) grew up in this environment.

-His dad was a formidable man a leader in his trade.
-Reflecting on the incident of the sale of the ten pigs on 27 October 1892 and the leadership he took in the creation of the pig market in Bordesley Street which was completed in the same year, but before October, shows clearly him to be a formidable leader and driven for success which he, no doubt, passed on to his son.
-In his dad, George Samworth Jnr. saw a drive for business, clearly seen from the legal problems he got himself into from selling pigs from a different site to the two recognised sites which existed in Birmingham for pig trading at the time.
-It gives us a remarkable glimpse into the Samworth household and answers the question as to the topics that would have been discussed around the dinner table, especially in the middle 1890s.
+His dad, George Samworth (I) was a formidable man and a leader in his trade.
+Reflecting on the incident of the sale of the ten pigs on 27 October 1892 and the leadership he took in the creation of the pig market in Bordesley Street which was completed in the same year, sometime before October, shows clearly him to be an exceptional leader and driven for success which he, no doubt, passed on to his son who worked with him.
+George Samworth (I) undoubtedly saw in this event, the arrest over selling 10 pigs at the wrong location, his dad’s drive for success.
+He was willing to trade from a different site than the two recognised sites which existed in Birmingham for pig trading at the time.
+It gives us a glimpse into the Samworth household and answers the question as to the topics that would have been discussed around the dinner table, especially in the middle 1890s.
+His son George may have left school at age 11 but what an education he received!

-Four things stand out which he no doubt passed on to his son who also followed in his footsteps as a pig trader namely skill, business acumen, a fierce drive to succeed and leadership!
+Four things stand out that George Samworth (I) no doubt passed on to his son along with the art of pig buying.
+These are skill, business acumen, a fierce drive to succeed and leadership!
+Do I hear the words of David Samworth of People, Quality, Profits?”
 There is, however, another remarkable observation to be made.
-George Samworth, the son of George Samworth, did not sit back and enjoy the spoils handed him by his dad.
-He took everything his dad taught him and he used these to excel even further when he started his own Pig Buying company soon after these events.
+George Samworth (II), the son of George Samworth (I), father of the Samworth Brothers did not sit back and enjoy the spoils handed to him by his dad.
+He took everything his dad taught him and he used these to excel even further when he started his own Pig Buying company in 1896.

 This trait would become characteristic of the Samworth Brothers and that of future generations.
 From the first time I started learning about this family, it is something very peculiar that struck me.
 The ability that each son had to carve out his own unique success, built upon the success of his dad.
 As if there is a built-in drive to do better than the previous generation!
 It is remarkable and something we see right here from the founder of the company himself!
 His ability to transcend the achievements of his dad.

-George Samworth who created Samworth Brothers was perfectly prepared for greatness!
+George Samworth (II) was perfectly prepared for greatness!
 Both nature and nurture played an indispensable part in preparing the young pig trader to take everything his dad gave him and set future generations of Samworth brothers and children up to create a legend!
-An utterly unique feature of the story that continues to run through the veins of his children, grandchildren and great-grandchildren is the absolute focus to build upon what has been handed down to them and to do better than what previous generations achieved.
+An utterly unique feature of the story that continues to run through the veins of his children, grandchildren and great-grandchildren is the absolute focus to build upon what has been handed down to them and do better than what previous generations achieved.

 (c) Eben van Tonder